mwang840/mwang840/README.md

 [React in a Nutshell](https://github.com/mwang840/React-In-A-nutshell)

-<p>Written in TypeScript with React.js + Hooks by Maxwell Wang, Joshua Strassle and Eric Toreki, we designed a website that describes what react hooks are and how the react hooks should be used properly when making a website which the client can see the description of react hooks and can click buttons to show React.js based memes</p>
+<p>Written in TypeScript with React.js + Hooks this website describes what react hooks are and how the react hooks should be used properly when making a website which the client can see the description of react hooks and can click buttons to show React.js based memes</p>

 <h2> I'm currently learning or will learn in the forseeable future</h2>